Phonak Hearing Aids

 2009: Phonak Milo

-Phonak recently launched their latest portfolio of products—Marvel—which is based on the new SWORD chip.
-The SWORD chip integrates multiple Bluetooth and 2.4 GHz communication protocols on a single chip enabling universal Bluetooth audio streaming and true hands-free calling.
+Phonak recently launched their latest portfolio of products—Paradise—which is based on the new PRISM chip.
+The PRISM chip integrates multiple Bluetooth and 2.4 GHz communication protocols on a single chip enabling universal Bluetooth audio streaming and true hands-free calling.

-The new Marvel line of hearing aids is arguably the best.
-Universal Bluetooth streaming, compatibility with Phonak’s next-generation of Roger wireless streaming devices, and robust lithium-ion rechargeable models means the Marvel offers the most well-rounded product family ever.
+The new Paradise line of hearing aids is arguably the best.
+Universal Bluetooth streaming, compatibility with Phonak’s next-generation of Roger wireless streaming devices, and robust lithium-ion rechargeable models means the Paradise offers the most well-rounded product family ever.

 Phonak hearing aids range in price from $1,367 to $3,964 per device, depending on the model.
-Popular models include the Audéo M (Marvel), Naída M, Bolero M, Virto M, and Lyric 3.
+Popular models include the Audéo P (Paradise), Audéo M (Marvel), Naída M, Bolero M, Virto M, and Lyric 3.
 Rechargeable models often cost around 5% more.

-Phonak took many people by surprise in November 2018 when it launched the Marvel Bluetooth hearing aid, the first hearing aid capable of streaming audio—in stereo—directly to and from any Bluetooth-enabled audio device.
+Phonak took many people by surprise in November 2018 when it launched Marvel, the first hearing aid capable of streaming audio—in stereo—directly to and from any Bluetooth-enabled audio device.
 Previously, no other hearing aid manufacturer had solved the technical challenges of universal Bluetooth connectivity.
-And in August 2019, Phonak introduced its Marvel 2.0 technology, delivering improved connectivity options along with three new Marvel hearing aid models.
+And in August 2020, Phonak introduced Paradise, which may be paired with up to 8 Bluetooth devices simultanously.

 Before Phonak introduced Marvel, only iPhone users had exclusive access to hassle-free direct stereo streaming.
 Android users, on the other hand, had to purchase and tote around separate streaming accessories to access wireless audio, from their phones.
 With Android accounting for 86% of the global smartphone market, that left a clear unmet need that Phonak filled with Marvel.

-To deliver binaural streaming of music and phone calls, Phonak developed the third generation of its SWORD (Sonova Wireless One Radio Digital) wireless chip.
-It integrates all the communication protocols on a single hearing aid chip, which also lessens power consumption and overcomes battery life limitations of earlier chipsets.
+To deliver binaural streaming of music and phone calls, Phonak developed the third generation of its SWORD wireless chip.
+It integrated all the communication protocols on a single hearing aid chip, which lessened power consumption and overcame battery life limitations of earlier chipsets.
+Phonak’s new PRISM chip goes even further by doubling the memory and enabling 8 paired devices and 2 active Bluetooth connections.

 Phonak is also working closely with sister Sonova brand Advanced Bionics (AB) to integrate universal Bluetooth connectivity technology into cochlear implants sold by AB.